inspr/core-legacy/docs/minikube.md

 $ kubectl create namespace inspr-apps
 ```

-## Installation of the insprd and uidp
+## Installation of the Insprd and UID Provider

 The process of installation involves adding a few Helm repositories and running `helm install`, the detailed process can be found [here](helm_installation.md).